All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 4. Reduced inflammation: Fat tissue produces pro-inflammatory cytokines that worsen PCOS.
 Less fat means less inflammation.

-5. Improved cardiovascular markers: Women with PCOS have elevated cardiovascular risk.
+5. Improved cardiovascular markers: Women with PCOS have improved cardiovascular risk.
 Weight loss improves cholesterol, blood pressure, and inflammatory markers.

 Safety and Special Considerations